iGoodie/TwitchSpawn/README.md

 ## Translations
-Special thanks to my buddies _Elanor_ and _Vaelios_ for translating TwitchSpawninto German and French!
+Special thanks to my buddies _Elanor_ and _Vaelios_ for translating TwitchSpawn into German and French!

 If you would like to contribute to the translations, consider modifying [languages](https://github.com/iGoodie/TwitchSpawn/tree/master/src/main/resources/assets/twitchspawn/lang)